STIF - Frequently Asked Questions1. What is STIF?

 6. What are floating rate securities?

-Floating rate securities are securities in which the interest rate paid to investors fluctuates at specific times by a formula specified in the indenture based on standard short-term money market interest rate benchmarks such as the Fed Funds, Prime, LIBOR, and Treasury Bill rates.
+Floating rate securities are securities in which the interest rate paid to investors fluctuates at specific times by a formula specified in the indenture based on standard short-term money market interest rate benchmarks such as the Fed Funds, Prime, SOFR, and Treasury Bill rates.
 STIF purchases only those securities in which the interest rates move in the same direction and in the same amount as the benchmarks.

 7. Why does STIF purchase floating rate securities?